Volvo Olympian: Singapore

 In 1993, Singapore Bus Services had ordered 100 Volvo Olympian 2-Axle and 201 Volvo Olympian 3-Axle to replace the then retiring earlier batches of Leyland Atlanteans with Walter Alexander Royale bodywork.
 These Volvo Olympians were delivered between June 1994 and June 1995.

 The Volvo Olympian 2-Axle are the last non-air conditioned buses to be brought in by Singapore Bus Services and also the last non air-conditioned buses in Singapore.
+It is also the last 2-axle double decker bus operating as public buses in Singapore (the exception is Big Bus Singapore).
 Due to the additional weight of the air-compressor which necessitated a third axle, they were unable to be retrofitted with air-conditioning.
 In late 2003, most of these buses were redeployed to industrial routes to replace the then outgoing Leyland Olympian 2-Axles.
 Half of this batch had their lifespan extended by 2 years due to insufficient deliveries of new buses.
 All units were retired between June 2011 and September 2013, and the non-airconditioned bus fare structure was abolished shortly after.
+Volvo Olympian 2-axles were equipped with a Volvo TD102KF engine (9,603cc), which is Euro I compliant and coupled with a Voith DIWA 851.2 gearbox.

 The first batch of Volvo Olympian 3-Axle were largely similar in appearance to the Leyland Olympian 3-Axle, except for some minor technical differences.
 To maximise capacity, all buses except one were retrofitted with a standee area on the offside by removing 4 pairs of seats in the early 2000s.
 In 2011, most of these buses were given a 2 year lifespan extension, with some units receiving an additional six months to 1 year extension owing to insufficient deliveries of replacements.
 All units of this batch were retired between March 2012 and June 2015.